-First Year Latin I LAT 506 (33410) - Fall 2012 Instructor: Paul Hay Office Hours: TuThF 11-12, WAG 14C Email: pauljhay [at] utexas [dot] edu Class Time/Place: MW 2-3 RLM 5.118, TuTh 2-330 RLM 5.116 Required Texts (MUST be purchased and brought to each class; MUST be these editions): - F.M.
+First Year Latin I LAT f507 (82490) - Summer 2014 Instructor: Paul Hay Office Hours: TWTh 1-2pm (or by appointment), WAG 14C Email: pauljhay [at] utexas [dot] edu Class Time/Place: MTWThF 830-10am CLA 0.122, 1130am-1230pm CLA 0.122 Required Texts (MUST be purchased and brought to each class; MUST be these editions; MUST be a paper copy--no electronic copies): - F.M.
 Wheelock, Wheelock's Latin, 7th ed.
-Harper Collins, 2011. - A.H.
+Harper Collins, 2011.

+- A.H.
 Groton and J.M.
 May, 38 Latin Stories.
 Bolchazy-Carducci, 2004.

-Recommended Texts (we will not use them in class but you may find them quite helpful): - Comeau and LaFleur, Workbook for Wheelock's Latin, 3rd ed. rev. Harper Collins, 2000. - N.W.
+Recommended Texts (we will not use them in class but you may find them quite helpful): - Comeau and LaFleur, Workbook for Wheelock's Latin, 3rd ed.
+Rev. Harper Collins, 2000. - N.W.
 Goldman, English Grammar for Students of Latin, 3rd ed.
-Olivia and Hill Press, 2004. (not in the bookstore, can be purchased on Amazon) - we will NOT be using A Little Latin Reader; feel free to return it if already purchased Course Description Studying the Latin language gives students not only the satisfaction of being able to read great works of ancient literature in the original, but also a better mastery of the grammar and vocabulary of the English language-an obvious tangible benefit for students of any major.
+Olivia and Hill Press, 2004. (not in the bookstore, can be purchased on Amazon) Course Description Studying the Latin language gives students not only the satisfaction of being able to read great works of ancient literature in the original, but also a better mastery of the grammar and vocabulary of the English language-an obvious tangible benefit for students of any major.
 The primary goal of this course will be to introduce students to the basic elements of Latin grammar, syntax and vocabulary as presented by Wheelock, Chapters 1-25.
 As in any introductory language class, constant review and study of terms and morphology will be expected of all students who wish to succeed in this course.
 You get out of it what you put into it!
-After the completion of this course, students should be comfortable with their foundation in the basics of the Latin language and should be able to move on to the subsequent chapters of Wheelock (and then to reading/translating actual Latin literature) with a firm grasp of forms and grammar.
+After the completion of this course, students should be comfortable with their foundation in the basics of the Latin language and should be able to move on to the subsequent chapters of Wheelock (and then to reading/translating actual Latin literature) with a firm grasp of Latin forms and grammar.
 Assignments and Grading Grades will be composed of:

-- class participation and attendance (10%); see below for details - 5 short quizzes (15%, 3% apiece), covering recent material but designed to test student progress and encourage ongoing review; only 3 of the 5 quizzes will be announced! - 3 class-length examinations (45%, 15% apiece), covering material from several chapters - a final examination (30%), cumulative NO extra-credit assignments will be offered in this course.
+- class participation and attendance (10%); see below for details - 20 short microquizzes (20%, 1% apiece), covering recent material but designed to test student progress and encourage ongoing review; no pop quizzes. - 3 one-hour examinations (45%, 15% apiece), covering material from several chapters - a final examination (25%), cumulative NO extra-credit assignments will be offered in this course.

 Grades will be based on the following scale: